Dental care is free* for children from birth until their 18th birthday… That’s something to smile about!

 - You have any other concerns or questions about your child’s teeth

-If your child has had an accident and has injured their teeth or mouth:
+If your child has an accident and has injured their teeth or mouth:

-Contact your local dentist.
-You may be asked to complete an ACC (Accident Compensation) form.
-A fee or surcharge may apply, please ask your dentist about this.
+Contact your local dentist to arrange a dentist appointment.
+The dentist will ask you to complete an ACC (Accident Compensation) claim form.
+Accident care is covered by ACC, however a fee or surcharge for treatment may apply, please ask your dentist about this.

 Service and treatment information

 Click here for information about the services and treatments that Bee Healthy provide.

 For translations: Te Reo Māori, Cook Island Māori, Samoan, Tongan, Arabic, Burmese

 The following services are not provided under the free dental care scheme: orthodontic treatment including the extraction of teeth solely for orthodontic purposes, tooth whitening, accident (ACC) related dental treatment, elective dental care provided by a private dentist without a referral from Bee Healthy Regional Dental Service (NB: emergency care when Bee Healthy Clinics are not open can be provided directly by a dentist with a funding contract - see "Urgent Dental Care" section above for details)

 Ministry of Health Child Oral Health Service Specifications

 Click to here view the Child Oral Health Service Specifications